tulliolo/mobybolt/guide/system/configuration.md

 >
 >For more information, see: [Docker and UFW](https://docs.docker.com/engine/network/packet-filtering-firewalls/#docker-and-ufw){:target="_blank"}

-- With user `admin`, configure and enable the firewall rules:
+- With user `satoshi`, configure and enable the firewall rules:

   {: .hint}
   If you are seeing: `ERROR: Couldn't determine iptables version` you may need to reboot after installing `UFW`.